 Some new process considerations might include what will trigger and schedule the delivery of the vehicle back to the customer?

 3. Peace Of Mind

-Do you need to hire drivers, or can you repurpose current staff to limit layoffs?
+Do you need to hire drivers, or can you repurpose current staff?
 You may need to add drivers at your dealership or obtain driver resources through third parties.

 Drivers need to be adequately vetted.
 You need to ensure they have a valid license.
 They must have good driving records.
 You will also need a way to insure them during their trips.